Do you know road safety rules?

 Smartphone safety

-You can’t pay with your phone at a fast food drive-through
+Be mindful next time you pay with your phone at a fast-food drive-through

 You can’t stick your arms or legs out of car windows